ThinhNguyenPhong/ThinhNguyenPhong/README.md

 # 💫 About Me:
-I am a Software Engineer, adapts and loves new technologies and wants to research and develop them to become perfect from time to time.<br>Studied Software Engineering at FPT University in Ho Chi Minh City, Vietnam<br>I have a passion for traveling and exploring, and especially backpacking on my own<br>Currently learning about data analytics and chinese
+💻I am a Software Engineer, adapts and loves new technologies and wants to research and develop them to become perfect from time to time.<br>🎓Studied Software Engineering at FPT University in Ho Chi Minh City, Vietnam<br>🌍I have a passion for traveling and exploring, and especially backpacking on my own<br>📊Currently learning about data analytics and chinese📚🀄.

 ## 🌐 Socials: